rogerallen/oversampler/README.md

 Code is under development.
 Use at your own risk.

+Cello is "beta" at this point.
+Use via:

+    (use 'oversampler.cello.inst)
+    (sampled-cello :note 50 :level 0.5)

-For now, see core.clj comments for things you can do with the code.
+See core.clj comments for other things you can do with the code.

 ## License